jyotirmani/React-Weather-App/readme.md

 6. Open up two command prompts.
 In one, run ```webpack -w```.
 This lets webpack watch for changes to your files.
 After any saved changes, webpack automatically runs and updates your ```bundle.js``` file.
 7. In the other command prompt run ```npm start``` or ```node server.js```.
 These commands do the same thing: Starting your server to host the web app.
 8. Navigate to ```localhost:3000``` to see the app in action

+Version notes:
+Given more development time, later versions could include:

+Language support – user can change language.
+To simplify development, only use languages available from the OpenWeatherMap API.
+Location support – user can change location of forecast (free text typing + auto recognition of city by parsing restricted list of available cities).
+Additional data – ability to show additional information, such as humidity and hourly temperatures.
+More detailed forecasts for days 2 – 5.
+Previous state restoration on initial load.
+Ability to change location displayed.
+User error messages.
+Automatically refresh data every 15 minutes.
+User Feedback/ Suggestion message.